h0lley/embeddedNimScript/README.md

 ## Shared state
+I've added ``state.nim`` as module to hold state to be shared.
-I've added a type for shared state in ``state.nim`` to demonstrate how nimscript files that are compiled and exeuted on runtime can modify the state of the main application.
-This file is imported in ``test.nim`` (example), ``embeddedNimScript/apiImpl.nim`` and ``embeddedNimScript/enims.nim``, and due to that, ``embeddedNimScript`` cannot be treated as fully independent module.
+This is to showcase how nimscripts that are compiled and exeuted during runtime can modify the state of the main application.

 ## Assumptions
-As mentioned above, the files in ``embeddedNimScript`` assume the existence of ``../state.nim`` where common types are defined.
+``embeddedNimScript/apiImpl.nim`` assumes the existence of ``../state.nim`` as described above.
+This is purely optional.
-They also assume these folders and files to be put alongside the binary:
+Furthermore, ``embeddedNimScript/enims.nim`` assumes these folders and files to be put alongside the binary:

 * **scripts**
   * **stdlib** - a copy of Nim's lib directory (version 0.17.2)